samokhodkin/whippet-db/README.md

 ## Applications

 * as a general data index or a cache
-* as a persistent and sometimes more capable drop-in replacement for a java.util.Map
+* as a drop-in replacement for a java.util.Map which is off-heap, persistent and sometimes faster
 * in journaling mode Whippet makes an ideal application configuration/properties store

 ## Features